quicwg/base-drafts/draft-ietf-quic-transport.md

 against accidental modification.

 As the AEAD on Initial packets does not provide strong authentication, an endpoint MAY discard an invalid Initial packet.
+Discarding an Initial packet is permitted even where this specification otherwise mandates a connection error.
-This is only possible if the endpoint does not process the frames in the packet or reverts the effects of any processing.
-This might be used to reduce exposure to denial of service; see
+An endpoint can only discard a packet if it does not process the frames in the packet or reverts the effects of any processing.
+Discarding invalid Initial packets might be used to reduce exposure to denial of service; see
 {{handshake-dos}}.

 All other packets are protected with keys derived from the cryptographic